SchoolOfCode/w0d0_precourse-challenge-troywebber/README.md

 In this project I managed to improve on my knowledge of CSS positioning by implementing the use of flex for my **"Discography"** section used to display Disclosures Albums.

 I had also learned how to use media queries to make my tribute page mobile responsive by preventing the elements on my page from overlapping on smaller resolution displays.

+Researching and applying different gradient overlays on top of the images has in result drastically changed how the page feels and looks.